-The earliest followers of Jesus did not call themselves Christians.
-Internally, they were known simply as Followers of the Way.
+Internally, the earliest followers of Jesus were known as Followers of the Way.
 Externally, the world recognized them as Nazarenes.
 Both names appear throughout the New Testament.

 Nazarenes affirm the absolute oneness of God—Elohim, YHWH, the God of Israel.
 We believe that Yeshua, whose name means salvation, was the Messiah and the Son of Man (ben adam in Aramaic).
 We prefer to use his original name and titles—those used by Jesus and his followers—rather than later Greek formulations such as Jesus Christ or Christ Jesus.